Table of Contents

 The story so far…

 It’s been three months since Korax’ defeat in the Dark Crucible.
-The sole survivor of the ordeals, the mage Daedalon, withdrew into an abandoned tower in the wilds of a faraway southern province called Charybdea.
+The sole survivor of the ordeals, the mage Daedolon, withdrew into an abandoned tower in the wilds of a faraway southern province called Charybdea.

 Born and raised in Charybdea, which was mostly untouched by the evil hordes, you spent this last year completing your training with your order.
 Now that you have graduated, you are eager to strike out on a grand adventure of your own.
 You contemplate where to go, when a courier delivers a sealed letter to your cubicle, with an invitation from Daedalon.